 - enhancing dialogue and confidence between divided communities through the confidence building measures.

 The Council of Europe will also support implementation of the National Strategy for the Protection of Human Rights in Georgia 2014-2020.

-The Action Plan is implemented by the Council of Europe’s Directorate General of Human Rights and Rule of Law, the Directorate General of Democracy, as well as by the Congress of Local and Regional Authorities of Europe.
-The Office of the Council of Europe in Georgia co-ordinates the implementation of over 20 projects, including joint projects with the European Union.
+With a total budget of €17.5 million, the Action Plan is implemented by the Council of Europe’s Directorate General of Human Rights and Rule of Law, the Directorate General of Democracy and the Congress of Local and Regional Authorities of the Council of Europe.
+The Council of Europe Office in Georgia co-ordinates the implementation of projects, including joint projects with the European Union.

 Through the actions implemented in 2022, the Council of Europe Action Plan for Georgia 2020-2023 contributed to the UN 2030 Agenda for Sustainable Development by supporting the United Nations Sustainable Development Goals (SDGs), notably SDG 3 (targets 5 and 8), SDG 4 (target 1, 2 and 7), SDG 5 (targets 1, 2, 5 and c), SDG 8 (targets 1 and 2), SDG 10 (targets 2, 3 and 4), SDG 11 (target 3) and SDG 16 (targets 1, 2, 3, 4, 5, 6, 7 and 10).